 - Ask about early boarding.
 Many airlines offer early boarding for passengers traveling with children.
 Take advantage of this, so you and your family can utilize the extra time to get situated comfortably on the plane.

 - Stay together.
-Airports are huge, and the last thing you want is to separate from your children.
+Airports are huge, and the last thing you want is for your child to get lost.
 Consider using a baby carrier or harness for babies and small children.

 Prepare for a long flight with children by keeping them comfortable and occupied.
 Proper seating arrangements, snacks, and toys will make for a child-friendly and stress-free flight.